Cunk on Britain

-Cunk on Britain is a British mockumentary television series created by Charlie Brooker starring Diane Morgan as the title character.
-It premiered on the BBC on April 3, 2018, and concluded on May 1, 2018, after one season and five episodes.
-The series stars Morgan as Philomena Cunk, an ill-informed investigative reporter, a character which originated on Charlie Brooker's Weekly Wipe.
+Cunk on Britain is a British mockumentary television series created by Charlie Brooker starring Diane Morgan as the title character Philomena Cunk, an ill-informed investigative reporter, who originated on Charlie Brooker's Weekly Wipe including the 2016 specials Cunk on Shakespeare and Cunk on Christmas.
+It premiered on BBC Two on 3 April 2018, and concluded on 1 May 2018, after one season of five episodes.
 It was followed up in 2022 by a similar series, Cunk on Earth.

 Plot

 Philomena Cunk, an ill-informed investigative reporter, retells British history through a series of montages and interviews with experts which feature odd or ridiculous questions.
+The show featured guest appearances from real-life experts, including Robert Peston, Neil Oliver, Howard Goodall, Tom Holland and Ronald Hutton.